joshuaguerin/Answer-Set-Programming-Algorithms/README.md

 The inclusion of additional software is multi-purpose.
 First, this allows us to provide solutions to problems that are encoded fairly strictly in the logical/ASP paradigm, with non-declarative (sometimes called "impure") notions such as input parsing and output generation moved to different portions of the toolchain. [^2]

-[^2]: These elements could be incorporated more directly using [built-in support for](https://potassco.org/clingo/python-api/5.4/) for languages like Python, however we have opted for the simplicity of small toolchains over multi-language aggregate programs.
+[^2]: These elements could be incorporated more directly using [built-in support for](https://potassco.org/clingo/python-api/5.4/) for languages like Python, however we have opted (for the simplicity) for small toolchains over larger, monolithic applications that aggregate multiple languages/paradigms.

 ## Organization
 The repository  is designed around a "flat" organizational structure for ease of navigation, however problems in the repository are easily grouped into categories related to their type.
 The following table presents one such organizational structure, with problems in each category organized (roughly) by length or conceptual difficulty of the solution.